Latte is Synonymous with Safety

 <script>var movie = {$movie};</script>

-If $movie
+If the variable $movie

-variable stores 'Amarcord & 8 1/2'
+contains the string 'Amarcord & 8 1/2'

 attribute: